-Outcomes: During the Q3 reporting period, orders increased moderately statewide from 1,693 to 1,815.
-This was an increase of 7.2 percent and a new record order number surpassing Q2's 1,693 previous record.
-Within this record level of orders, however, demand was mixed at the state hospitals with demand for jail-based evaluations falling 61.2 percent at ESH from 384 to 149 orders.
-At WSH, demand for jail-based evaluations increased 27.3 percent from 1,309 to 1,666 orders in Q3.
-Q3 orders at WSH represent a new record high order level as well also surpassing Q2's previous record.
+Outcomes: During the Q1 2023 reporting period, statewide orders increased significantly from 1,474 to 1,657.
+This was an increase of 12.4 percent.
+At ESH, demand for jail-based evaluations increased a moderate 5.7 percent from 296 to 313 orders in Q1.
+At WSH, demand for jail-based evaluations significantly increased 14.1 percent from 1,178 to 1,344 orders in Q1.

 Drivers: Societal trends suggest a growing population of persons who could benefit from mental health services; thus, it is likely that both pent up (e.g., deferred cases from COVID-19 closures) and increasing demand are adding strain to our systems, and over these periods of significant growth in orders, periodic plateaus or even small decreases in demand occur regularly prior to the next surge in orders.
 The emergence of the COVID-19 pandemic in 2020 led to a year-long decrease in demand shown in Table 12a and Figure 12a.
 Jail-based evaluations demand has not only recovered, but current demand now substantially exceeds the Q3 2019 pre-COVID-19 peak demand.
-In Q3 2021, orders levels exceeded 1,500 orders for the first time.
-Subsequently, four of the last five quarters through Q3 2022 have seen jail-based orders exceed 1,500.
-Q2's then record high order level became the first quarter to exceed 1,600 orders, and now Q3 2022 became the first quarter to exceed both 1,700 and 1,800 orders on its way to a new record high order level.
+In Q3 2021, order levels exceeded 1,500 orders for the first time.
+Subsequently, five of the last seven quarters through Q1 2023 have seen jail-based orders exceed 1,500.
+Q2's then record-high order level became the first quarter to exceed 1,600 orders, and Q3 2022 became the first quarter to exceed both 1,700 and 1,800 orders on its way to a new record-high order level.
+Subsequently, three of the last four quarters have exceeded 1,650 orders, and Q1 2023's 1,657 orders is the highest first-quarter order number yet recorded.

 A portion of this sustained high demand for jail-based evaluations is likely generated from case backlogs and deferred prosecutions due to the pandemic.
-As criminal courts continue to reestablish standard operations and prosecutors file charges on the large number of deferred cases that many jurisdictions have held back during the pandemic-related closures, a significant sub-set of these cases will receive orders for competency services.
+As criminal courts continue to reestablish standard operations and prosecutors file charges on the large number of deferred cases that many jurisdictions held back during the pandemic-related closures, a significant sub-set of these cases will receive orders for competency services.

 Thanks to legislative investment and the Trueblood Settlement Agreement, OFMHS' continues to invest in expanded capacity to provide competency services and has added significant human resources and capital resources over the course of several budget biennia.
-Over time, improved efficiency in providing consumers with a highly valued forensic service has itself appeared to increase the demand for that service, and improvements in capacity have often been quickly outstripped by increases in service demand.
+Over time, improved efficiency in providing consumers with a highly valued forensic service has itself appeared to increase the demand for that service, and improvements in capacity have often been quickly outstripped by increases in services demand.
 OFMHS continues to drive process and efficiency improvements "without sacrificing the accuracy and quality of competency services" RCW 10.77.068(3), and OFMHS also continues to "request appropriations for resources in order to meet these targets whenever possible" RCW 10.77.068(3).